— Clarence in It’s a Wonderful Life

-With warm wishes for a safe and joyful holiday season,
+With warm thoughts and best wishes for a safe, healthy holiday season,